Skip to main content

 Importing an Experiment Analysis from your Data Source

 You can also import an analysis directly from your Data Source using your configured Experiment Assignment Source.
-If you navigate to the Experiment page in the left toolbar and click Add Experiment, you'll see the following panel.
+We have dedicated docs for importing existing experiments.

 Experiment Configuration